crunchy-devops/k8s-helm/README.md

      k port-forward svc/mysql-bitnami 3306  # port forward the mysql port
      # open an other shell
      mysql -h 127.0.0.1 -P 3306 -u root -p # check, you should get mysql database prompt
+     # change ClusterIP to NodePort this will enable access to this outside world
+     kubectl patch svc mysql-bitnami -p '{"spec": {"type": "NodePort"}}'
 ```